soutoigor/api.ramdafuck/README.md

 # api.ramdafuck

-This is the API of the "Ramdafuck" application, a for fun project where people can post their RamdaFucks and comment on other ramdafucks.
+This is the API of the "Ramdafuck" application, a for fun project where people can post their RamdaFucks and comment on other RamdaFucks.

 ## Setup